AJOARD18/AJOARD18/README.md

 - 👋 Hi, I’m @AJOARD18
--   Some of my data related tech skills include: SQL, Python for Data Science (ML, Pyspark, Seaborn, MatplotLib, Pandas, Numpy, SK-Learn and more), also visualisation
+-   Some of my data related tech skills include: SQL, Tableau, PowerBI, Python for Data Science (ML, Pyspark, Seaborn, MatplotLib, Pandas, Numpy, SK-Learn and more)
--   tools such as PowerBI and Tableau
 - 👀 I’m interested in everything Data, especially visualisations using PowerBI
 - 🌱 I’m currently looking into Machine Learning using Python libraries such as Numpy, Scipy, Scikit-learn, Pandas, MatplotLib and Pyspark
 - 💞️ I’m looking to collaborate on any data analytics projects which involve pre-processing and visualisations using Tableau / PowerBI